-The women’s suffrage march in New York had taken place two weeks ago, on May 5, 1912, while ‘Abdu’l-Bahá was in Chicago.
-At five o’clock sharp, an army of women and men began to march from Washington Square three miles up Fifth Avenue to Carnegie Hall at 57th Street.
-There were 10,000 of them, including 618 men.
-It was a parade “the like of which New York never knew before,” said the New York Times.
-Nearly 400,000 people emptied themselves out of the surrounding buildings to look on.
+The women’s suffrage march in New York had taken place two weeks ago, on May 4, 1912, while ‘Abdu’l-Bahá was in Chicago.
+At five o’clock sharp, an army began to march up Fifth Avenue from Washington Square.
+There were 10,000 of them, including 838 men.
+It was a parade “the like of which New York never knew before,” the New York Times said.
+Nearly half a million people had emptied the surrounding buildings to look on.

-This afternoon, May 20, 1912, ‘Abdu’l-Bahá was standing in front of a suffrage meeting beneath the huge McKinley Memorial Organ in front of a woman’s suffrage meeting at Rev. Frederick Lynch’s Metropolitan Temple in New York, at Seventh Avenue and 14th Street.
-“It has been objected by some,” he told the audience, “that woman is not equally capable with man and that she is by creation deficient.
+Today, on May 20th, ‘Abdu’l-Bahá was standing in front of a suffrage meeting beneath the huge McKinley Memorial Organ at the Metropolitan Temple, on Seventh Avenue at 14th Street in New York.
+“Universal Peace is impossible without Universal Suffrage,” he said.
+“It has been objected by some that woman is not equally capable with man and that she is by creation deficient.
 This is pure imagination.
-The difference in capability between man and woman is due entirely to opportunity and education.”
+The difference which exists between man and woman is a difference due solely to education.”

-Women on horseback trotted around the east side of the Washington Arch.
+Women on horseback trotted around the eastern flank of the Washington Arch.
 Most of the riders wore black suffrage hats, three-cornered headpieces made of rough straw and adorned with a tricolor cockade in purple, green, and white.
 Marie Stewart was the one dressed as Joan of Arc, riding a milk-white horse.
 Behind her 100 women carried painted green soapboxes.
-Instead of handing out literature to the spectators and risking a mess of discarded paper in their wake, they were going to place themselves strategically among the crowd, and to speak in support of the vote on their soapboxes.
+Instead of handing out literature to the spectators, and leaving a trail of discarded paper all along Fifth Avenue, they were going to place themselves strategically among the crowd, mount their soapboxes, and speak in support of the vote.

-Mrs. Harriot Stanton Blatch, of Seneca Falls, NY, was the chief organizer of the march.
-Her mother, Elizabeth Cady Stanton, had written the Declaration of Sentiments at the Seneca Falls Women’s Rights Convention in 1848, which launched the suffrage movement.
-Mrs. Blatch’s “Final Word to Marchers” was printed the day before: “March with head erect,” she told the women.
+Mrs. Harriet Stanton Blatch, of Seneca Falls, NY, was the chief organizer of the march.
+Her mother, Elizabeth Cady Stanton, had drafted the Declaration of Sentiments at the Seneca Falls Women’s Rights Convention in 1848, and launched the suffrage movement.
+Mrs. Blatch’s “Final Word to Marchers” had been printed the day before: “March with head erect,” she told the women.
 “Eyes to the front.
 Remember, you march for the mightiest reform the world has ever seen.”

 “In past ages,” ‘Abdu’l-Bahá told his audience, “noted women have arisen in the affairs of nations and surpassed men in their accomplishments.
 Among them was Zenobia, Queen of the East, whose capital was Palmyra . . . .
-After her husband’s death she assumed the royal diadem in his stead. . . .
-Afterward she conquered Syria, subdued Egypt and founded a most wonderful kingdom with political sagacity and thoroughness.”
+She conquered Syria, subdued Egypt and founded a most wonderful kingdom with the utmost skill and thoroughness.”

-As the first of the marchers left the square, more women joined their ranks along the way.
-Miss Albert Hill’s contingent entered at the north end of Washington Square.
-She had just come from Albany where she has been trying to convince unwilling state senators to support the women’s vote.
-Professional women—doctors, lawyers, writers, musicians, artists, librarians, lecturers, and social workers—merged with the army at East 9th Street.
-They met 2,000 industrial workers coming from the other direction along 9th—milliners, dressmakers, shirtwaist makers, laundresses, and domestic workers.
-Businesswomen joined one block up: managers, buyers, tea room proprietors, secretaries, bookkeepers, stenographers, and telephone operators.
-Then the suffrage pioneers turned left into the marching masses at the corner where the Church of the Ascension stood at Fifth Avenue and 10th Street.
-The Reverend Antoinette Brown Blackwell walked with them, America’s first ordained female minister, rode in an open victoria covered in lilacs and dogwood blossoms, attached to horses sporting yellow plumes and a driver in yellow and black livery.
-At eighty-six Reverend Blackwell was the oldest woman in the march.
-Little Harriet Blaten de Forrest was the youngest one in the march: he was just fourteen months old, riding in a wicker go-cart and shaking his rattle.
+As the first of the marchers left the square, more filed in behind them.
+Miss Alberta Hill’s contingent joined the army at the north edge of Washington Square.
+She had been in Albany trying to convince unwilling state senators to support the women’s vote.
+Regiments of professional women—doctors, lawyers, writers, musicians, artists, librarians, lecturers, and social workers—merged at East 9th Street.
+They met 2,000 industrial workers coming the other way on 9th—milliners, dressmakers, shirtwaist makers, laundresses, and domestic workers.
+Businesswomen swelled the ranks one block up: managers, buyers, tea room proprietors, secretaries, bookkeepers, stenographers, and telephone operators.
+The suffrage pioneers joined the marching masses at the corner where the Church of the Ascension stood at Fifth Avenue and 10th Street.
+The Reverend Antoinette Brown Blackwell, America’s first ordained female minister, rode in an open victoria covered in lilacs and dogwood blossoms, attached to horses sporting yellow plumes and a driver in yellow and black livery.
+At eighty-six Reverend Blackwell was the oldest living suffragist.
+Little John Gillespie was the youngest one in the march: he was just fourteen months old, riding in a wicker go-cart and shaking his rattle.

-“The Roman Empire sent a great army against her,” ‘Abdu’l-Bahá continued.
-“When this army replete with martial splendor reached Syria, Zenobia herself appeared upon the field leading her forces.
-On the day of battle she arrayed herself in regal garments, placed a crown upon her head and rode forth, sword in hand, to meet the invading legions.”
+“The Roman Empire sent a great army against her,” ‘Abdu’l-Bahá said.
+“When this army replete with the finest military tactics reached Syria, Zenobia, herself appeared upon the field leading her soldiers.
+On the day of battle she bedecked herself in variegated garments, placed a crown upon her head, mounted a horse and rode forth sword in hand. . . .”

-Frederick S. Greene, leader of the men’s division of the parade, said that last year, in 1911, they had marched “amid a storm of hissing and missiles.”
-His group “had a wet towel thrown at us from one of the windows opposite the Waldorf.”
+Mr. Frederick S. Greene, leader of the men’s division in the parade, said that last year, in 1911, they had marched “amid a storm of hissing and missiles.”
+His group had a wet towel hurled at them from a window opposite the Waldorf.
 But this year things were different.
-Even Inspector McClusky, head of the NYPD’s detective bureau, thought so, too.
+Inspector McClusky, the head of the NYPD’s detective bureau, thought so, too.
 “It’s about time to give them the vote,” he said, tightening his belt at 23rd Street, “I wish to God they would.
 I’d be with ‘em.”

 Zenobia destroyed the Roman army.
-Finally, the Emperor Aurelian marched into Syria himself with 200,000 men.
+Finally the Emperor Aurelian marched into Syria himself with 200,000 men.
 He besieged Palmyra for two years, eventually cutting off the city’s water supply.
-Zenobia, faced with her city’s starvation, was forced to surrender.
+Faced with her people’s starvation, Zenobia was forced to surrender.

-Aurelian, ‘Abdu’l-Bahá said, marched Zenobia into Rome with a golden chain around her neck.
-A procession of elephants, lions, tigers, birds, and monkeys preceded her, and on her head she wore a crown.
-“Verily, I glory in being a woman and in having withstood the Roman Empire,” she told the crowd with “queenly dignity.”
-“And this chain about my neck is a sign not of humiliation but of glorification.”
+Aurelian marched her into Rome with a golden chain around her neck.
+A procession of elephants, lions, tigers, and monkeys preceded her, and on her head she wore a crown.
+“Verily, I glory in being a woman and in having withstood the Roman Empire,” she told the crowd with queenly dignity.
+“And this chain about my neck is therefore not a sign of humiliation but of glorification.”

 “This is a symbol of my power,” she said, “not of my defeat.”

-Joan of Arc dismounted her horse and blended in with the crowd.
+Joan of Arc dismounted her horse and vanished into the crowd.